21104988d/project1/project_construction_steps.md

 2. **Reputation System**: Track record-based node scoring
 3. **Slashing Conditions**: Clear penalties for malicious behavior
 4. **Network Diversity**: Incentives for geographic and operator diversity

----

-This comprehensive construction guide provides the detailed roadmap for building The Project from conception to a fully decentralized cross-chain routing network.
-Each step includes specific technical implementations, timelines, and success criteria to ensure systematic and successful development.